patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/alert/alert.md

 - Informing the user that their action was completed successfully
 - Informing the user that their action was completed with errors

-## Customizing alerts

-If your use case falls outside of PatternFly's standard alert variations, use [icons](/guidelines/icons) and [colors](/guidelines/colors) to create custom alerts that meet your needs.

-View custom alerts in action in our [custom alert examples](https://www.patternfly.org/v4/components/alert#custom-icons).

 ## Content considerations